kagenocookie/ReachForGodot/README.md

     - support manually overriding enum settings (IsFlags, custom entries)
 - support editing of as many file formats as possible
 - support serializing objects to JSON - for Content Editor integration and for upgrading changes in case of game updates
-- packed file browser - so you don't need to pre-extract anything
+- improvements to the packed file browser
 - game specific tooling to make navigation between scenes easier (mainly looking at DD2 / open world assets)
 - look into potential GUI support